-Rob't M. Bryce, author of Cook&Peary: the Polar Controversy Resolved 1997.
+Rob't M. Bryce, Editor DIO, author of Cook&Peary: the Polar Controversy Resolved 1997.

 F. Richard Stephenson, Physics, University of Durham; International Astronomical Union, longtime #1 world expert on Earth's rotational acceleration.

 The awarding of DIO prizes will henceforth be strictly up to the appointed panels, in order that evaluation of merit will be entirely out of DR's hands.
 The panels are also encouraged to consider & suggest improvements of the definitions of standards & principles, by which potential recipients will be judged.

 By majority vote of the R. R. Newton Award committee:

 the R. R. Newton Award for Scientific History has been granted to Steve Albers and to Gerd Graßhoff: $1000 each.